e-minguez/ose-tests/README.md

 ### (Optional) Remove the requisite for the tests to be cluster-admin

-Basically comment out (or just remove) the line `TestContext.CreateTestingNS = createTestingNS` from the `test/extended/util/test.go` file ([line 93](https://github.com/openshift/origin/blob/master/test/extended/util/test.go#L93) at the moment of writting this file).
 See [here](https://github.com/openshift/origin/issues/25084) for more information.

 ### Compile the openshift-tests binary